salbalkus/UWL-REU-FPF/Week3-Presentation.md

 - DBSCAN/OPTICS
 - Spectral Clustering

-These clustering algorithms were each tested on our data to determine their effectiveness
+These clustering algorithms were each tested on ACSA2 to determine effectiveness.

 Spectral Clustering